 Bob Brewer, Anchor’s resident expert on beer & brewing, takes a behind-the-scenes look at the craft brewing process and the terminology used in the Anchor brewhouse.

-Every brewery has a grist mill.
+What is a “grist mill”?
+Every brewery has one.
 Sometimes referred to as the “malt mill,” the grist mill breaks apart the malt to expose the starch body of the grain.
 It does this by running the malt through a set of steel rollers that can be adjusted to achieve the optimum grind of the grist.
 The grist, as milled malt is called, needs to be of a consistent grind, but barley corns and wheat kernels are not always the same size.
 Roller settings are adjusted as needed to insure maximum yield in the brewhouse.

 Earlier grist mills had a single set of rollers, with the settings adjusted manually using a lever-and-gear mechanism.
 More modern mills have three sets of rollers which are set with a precise electrical motor-and-sensor assembly.